"

 Instagram: @asociacionindigo

-In this chapter, you’ve learned how to discuss the weather, your daily routine, the time and days of the week in conversation. ¡Qué fantástico! 🙂
+In this chapter, you learned how to discuss the weather, time, and daily routine during the week and on weekends. ¡Fabuloso! 🙂

 License